spencertipping/phi/design.md

 **Q:** how do we manage memory for parse states, given that failover is theoretically always possible?
 Maybe buffering is done by `alt` elements, which tail-call into their final option.
+Use GC to free stuff, so this is all just normal reference tracking.

 **Q:** should the stack-top value assume control over the stack parse?
+Sure;
+that's how we do polymorphism.

 **Q:** if we're living in a world of alternatives/etc, how do we encode nested parsers?
 Do we have nonlocal returns?
 (Arguably no, since `alt` has bounded